Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXVI. Group-Policy-Deployment/README.md

 ---

-## 7. 🗂️ Event Viewer Logs for Group Policy Application
+## 🗂️ 7.
+Event Viewer Logs for Group Policy Application

-Use the Event Viewer to check for logs that confirm Group Policy application.
-These logs provide detailed information about which policies were successfully applied and any errors that occurred.
+When a policy failed to apply on a test machine, I opened Event Viewer and navigated to 📂 `Applications and Services Logs > Microsoft > Windows > GroupPolicy > Operational`.
+Reviewing these logs provided a step-by-step account of the processing, which quickly revealed a network timeout error that was preventing the policy from downloading.

 📸 **Event Viewer Logs for Group Policy Application**